Research | Users | Wireframes | Usability Test | High-Fidelity Prototype | Design System | Next Steps | Lessons Learned

 Results

-After organzing and grouping the feedback into an affinity diagram, it was clear that four of the main processes needed some improvement:
+After organizing and grouping the feedback into an affinity diagram, it was clear that four of the main processes needed some improvement:

 sign up process